rtmigo/exe2dist/README.md

 I use this tool to automate my CI/CD.
 Therefore, the functionality is limited to my use cases.

 `exe2dist` runs on Linux and MacOS.
-It detects

 The executables that are being processed may be for other platforms.